marcoalopez/GrainSizeTools/README.md

 - *Did you find a bug in the code or an error in the documentation?* Let me know by opening an issue [here](https://github.com/marcoalopez/GrainSizeTools/issues).

 - *Do you want to contribute new ideas or miss some feature?* Let me know by sending me an email (see [here](https://github.com/marcoalopez )) and I'll see what I can do
-- *Do you want to develop your own code based on the GrainSizeTools script?* Just fork the project since the script is open source and free
+- *Do you want to develop your own code based on the GrainSizeTools script?* You're in luck since the script is open source and free, simply fork the project and develop!

 #
 *Copyright © 2018 Marco A. Lopez-Sanchez*